 Submit the entire EMDP grant proposal, including the budget, in digital form.
-Unless specifically approved in advance by DEMD, applicants should break down the application submission into three separate files: (1) EMDP Proposal (including the project's representative contact information); (2) Tribal Resolution; and (3) Budget.
+Unless specifically approved in advance by DEMD, applicants should break down the application submission into three Start Printed Page 77159separate files: (1) EMDP Proposal (including the project's representative contact information); (2) Tribal Resolution; and (3) Budget.

 Proposals not provided in digital form will be considered incomplete.
 An applicant who is unable to submit its proposal electronically may copy its files to a compact disc (CD or DVD) and mail it.

 Acceptable formats are Adobe Acrobat PDF and Microsoft Word and Excel.
 The budget should be in table format, preferably Microsoft Excel.
 Files must have descriptive file names to help DEMD quickly locate specific components of the proposal, and use file name extensions that clearly indicate the software application used to prepare the documents (e.g., doc, docx, .pdf).
 Documents that require an original signature, such as cover letters, tribal resolutions and other letters of tribal authorization can be scanned and submitted electronically.